 If Type denotes a VirtualDirectory, indicating that the Type property will change, then the designated virtual directory MUST NOT have any subentries associated with it; otherwise an RNSDirectoryNotEmptyFault MUST be returned.
 Additionally, the ChildCount property MUST be nullified if changing from Type=VirtualDirectory to another.
 If Type denotes an Alias, the corresponding TargetPath property must be nullified when changed to another Type.
 If Type denotes a Junction, the corresponding EPRs properties must be nullified when changed to another Type.
 If Type denotes a LogicalReference, the corresponding LogicalName and LogicalResolver properties must be nullified when changed to another Type.
 If Type denotes must be nullified when changed to another Type.
 If Type denotes a nullified when changed to another Type.
 If Type denotes a nullified when changed to another Type.
+If Type denotes must be nullified when changed to another Type.
 If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a nullified when changed to another Type.
-If Type denotes a Nullified when changed to another Type.
-If Type denotes a Nullified when changed to another Type.
+If Type denotes must be nullified when changed to another Type.
+If Type denotes must be nullified when changed to another Type.
+If Type denotes a Referral, the corresponding EPRs properties must be nullified when changed to another Type.